How to Export Datatable to CSV in C#

 Which are:

 Using NuGet Package Manager, the IronXL module can be installed.
 To find IronXL, you must first launch the NuGet Package Manager and then look in the browse pane.
 Install IronXL by choosing it from the search listings.
-After that, the IronXL library will be able to use our app.
+After that, the IronXL library will be able to use this app.

 The image below demonstrates how to launch Visual Studio's NuGet Package Manager.